Bloom Institute of Technology: Illegal operation

-In 2022 BloomTech released their 2021 outcomes report.
-The report claimed a 90% placement rate for graduates, and a $65,000 median salary for graduates in their first job after graduation.
-However, the company reached those numbers by not counting 37% of graduates in the total, claiming they are not job seeking.
-Only 45% of graduates are offered jobs over $50,000 a year.
-17% of job placements took longer more than six months from graduation.
-The report leaves critical details ambiguous; for example, it counts a job offer as a placement, not the acceptance of the offer.
-By this criteria, a graduate offered an unfeasible job (e.g. requires relocation) counts as a successful placement, even if the graduate rejects it.

-Labor Law Violations
+Labor law violations

 In Fall of 2020, the company piloted a program called "Lambda Fellows" where, as part of their training, students would spend several weeks working at a company without compensation.
 Afterwards, the company could elect to either hire the student (thereby paying BloomTech via its ISA) or decline and pay nothing.
 BloomTech marketed the product to companies with, "Try out our talented engineers risk free for 4 weeks."
 At launch, its FAQ explained, "Is this a paid program?
 This program is part of Lambda School for the Fellow and as such, is not paid."
 Paul Graham, an early investor, said, "Imagine how much easier hiring decisions would become if you could try out a programmer for four weeks before hiring them."

 The program was publicly announced in November 2020.
-It was immediately criticized as unethical if not illegal under The Fair Labor Standards Act.
+It was immediately criticized as unethical if not illegal under the Fair Labor Standards Act.
 Following the extremely negative reception, the program was changed to pay interns.

-Misrepresenting Debt
+Misrepresenting debt

 In April 2021, California's Department of Financial Protection and Innovation reached a settlement with BloomTech over misrepresenting the type of debt students were entering.
 The contracts stated, "this extension of credit is a qualified educational loan and is subject to the limitations on dischargeability in bankruptcy contained in Section 523(a)(8) of the United States Bankruptcy Code."
 This was false, and lead students to believe that it was impossible to discharge their debt.

 As part of the settlement, the company was required to notify students of the inaccuracy, hire a third party to review its contracts for accuracy, and undergo a review of existing marketing material.
 The company issued their own press release on the settlement, which the DFPI determined to be deceptive.
 "DFPI asked Lambda to correct the mischaracterization in the blog post, and Lambda agreed.
 However, because the misleading blog post contradicts the consent order and Lambda’s agreement to ensure its marketing is accurate and not likely to mislead consumers, DFPI urges consumers to exercise caution when evaluating marketing and contracts for financial products and services offered by Lambda."